csecht/opencv-contour-utility/README.md

     py -m pip install -r requirements.txt (Windows)

 ### Known Issues:
-In macOS, proper scaling of windows is not automatic.
+In macOS 13 and Windows10, proper scaling of windows is not automatic.
 All windows will need to be manually resized to have a useful program.
-Any ideas for configuring the GUI backend are welcome.
+Any ideas for configuring window management are welcome.

 ### Screenshots:
 ![opening_thresh_it_windows](images/thresh_it_screenshot.png)